ka-language/tutorial/mod3-operators.md

 # Operators

-Omm, like most programming languages, uses operators to perform tasks.
-The list of Omm's operators are shown here:
+Ka, like most programming languages, uses operators to perform tasks.
+The list of Ka's operators are shown here:

 | Name | Function |
 |:----:|:---------:|